 Yes, folks, those wonder-workers in the U.S. Congress have finally figured out a way to bring the country to its knees.

-03 — Spending.
+03 — Obama: fiscal conservative.
 See if you can guess who said the following words this week.
 Quote:

 In the long run we can't continue to spend as if deficits don't have consequences, as if waste doesn't matter, as if the hard-earned tax dollars of the American people can be treated like monopoly money, that's what we've seen time and time again … Washington has put off hard choices spending bill after spending bill, budget after budget.

 End quote.
 OK, who said it?
 Grover Norquist?
 National Review?
 Ron Paul?
 Nope, that was Barack Obama.
 [Laughter.]

 Does this guy have a line of patter, or what?
 Did we ever have a President so adept at talking out of both sides of his mouth?
 Did you ever know a guy so agile at ducking out from the Temperance meeting to take a quick swig of Jack Daniels in the men's room?